w3c/webextensions/proposals/browser_test_api.md

 ### Existing Workarounds

 Current ways of testing extensions use proprietary methods and non-standard protocols like CDP.
-As a result, testing extensions is hard and as a result, automated testing of extensions across browsers is very rare.
+As a result, testing extensions is hard and especially, automated testing of extensions across browsers is very rare.

 ### Open Web API